Covariate Adjustment for the Win Odds: Application to Cardiovascular Outcomes Trials: Simulation study: assessing the operating characteristics

 We calculate empirical rejection rates of the one-sided null hypothesis $H_0:\theta\leq 1$ at significance level $\alpha = 0.025$ based on $10\,000$ independent realizations of the dataset of size $n\in \{500, 1000, 1500\}$.
 We vary the set of covariates for which we adjust, i.e., we adjust for $\{X_1\}$, $\{X_1, X_2\}$, $\{X_1, X_2, X_3\}, \ldots, \{X_1, \ldots, X_{10}\}$.
 We compare the rejection rates to the test based on the unadjusted win ratio and the univariate adjustment using the approach by Gasparyan et al.,\cite{GasparyanAdjustedWinRatio} where we always adjust for $X_1$.
 The R code for the simulation study can be requested from the authors.
 The results are presented in Figure \ref{fig_SimulationHA}.

-Looking at the first two rows (scenarios A and B), we see that increasing the number of covariates that are adjusted for increases the power.
-For scenario B, where the influence of covariate $X_j$ decreases with $j$, we see that the gain in power from adjusting for $X_j$ decreases with $j$.
-For scenario C (third row), we see that adjusting for more variables than $X_1$ hardly makes any difference, which is to be expected, since $X_1$ has a much stronger influence on the outcomes than the other variables in scenario C.
+Looking at the first two rows (scenarios A and B), we see that increasing the number of covariates that are adjusted for increases the power. {For scenario B, where the influence of covariate $X_j$ decreases with $j$, the incremental gain in power obtained by additionally adjusting for $X_j$ (after already adjusting for $X_1,\ldots, X_{j-1}$) becomes smaller as $j$ increases.} For scenario C (third row), we see that adjusting for more variables than $X_1$ hardly makes any difference, which is to be expected, since $X_1$ has a much stronger influence on the outcomes than the other variables in scenario C.

 We also consider simulated data under the null hypothesis.
 That is, we generate data according to \eqref{eq_SimSetup} as before, but randomly flip the treatment assignments $A$ so that the treatment is not related to the outcome.
 Otherwise, we conduct exactly the same analysis as before.
 The results are plotted in Figure \ref{fig_SimulationH0} for sample sizes $n \in \{500, 1000, 1500\}$ and in Figure \ref{fig_SimulationH0smallN} for sample sizes $n \in \{100, 200, 300\}$.
-The type I error rate is close to the nominal significance level $\alpha = 0.025$ for samples sizes of $n=1500$ or if the analysis only adjusts for very few covariates.
-The figures show that a decrease in the sample size and an increase in the number of covariates adjusted for increases the type I error rate inflation.
+The type I error rate is close to the nominal significance level $\alpha = 0.025$ for sample sizes of $n=1500$ or if the analysis only adjusts for very few covariates.
+The figures show that a decrease in the sample size and an increase in the number of covariates adjusted for increases the type I error rate inflation. {We note that the relevant sample size governing the asymptotic approximation is $n$ (the number of independent observations) rather than the number of pairwise comparisons $n(n-1)$.
+Although $n(n-1)$ pseudo-observations enter the estimating equations, each individual participates in $n-1$ comparisons.
+Moreover, including many covariates in the working model relative to $n$ further destabilizes the PIM fitting and amplifies finite-sample distortions.
+In such settings, permutation-based inference\cite{VermeulenIncreasingThePower} may be preferred.}